 NORC poll: Few favor Trump move to ditch Paris accord

-There are 14 comments on the WDAM-TV Hattiesburg story from 10 hrs ago, titled NORC poll: Few favor Trump move to ditch Paris accord.
-In it, WDAM-TV Hattiesburg reports that:
+There are 18 comments on the KHQ-TV Spokane story from 17 hrs ago, titled NORC poll: Few favor Trump move to ditch Paris accord.
+In it, KHQ-TV Spokane reports that:

 A new poll finds that less than a third o... .
 FILE - In this June 1, 2017 file photo, President Donald Trump shakes hands with EPA Administrator Scott Pruitt after speaking about the U.S. role in the Paris climate change accord in the Rose Garden of the White House ...
 WASHINGTON - Less than one-third of Americans support President Donald Trump's decision to withdraw from the Paris climate accord, a new poll shows, and just 18 percent of respondents agree with his claim that pulling out of the international agreement to reduce carbon emissions will help the U.S. economy.